Browse our guides or talk to our team.

 This doesn't mean appealing to every wish of every customer.
 It means thinking about what is required to make every product successful and how you can create the best customer experience with each.
 Does this mean making sure each product has the same UX or that each retail location has the best service?
 The answers to these foundational questions should shape how you build your structure.

 Want to play with a few different options?
 Draw them out with Gliffy.
-We've got a bunch of org chart templates.
+We've got a bunch of org chart templates and apps for Confluence and Jira or an online diagramming tool.

 Of course, finding the right structure for your company is easier said than done.
 Just as every company is unique, every company will also have a unique set of customers with a unique set of needs.
 The main thing to remember when creating your company structure is to cater to your customer's needs rather than the needs of the company.
 This will create a balance that works well — if you build your company around the customer's experience, everything will be aligned.